 Welcome to your English class.
-I hope you'll feel a deep sense of belonging in our classroom, that it will become a space you can depend on for peace and inspiration.
+I hope you'll feel a deep sense of belonging here, a space you can depend on for peace and inspiration.
 I'd like to tell you a little about myself, my writing life and my goals for this course, and then ask you to do the same.